dtinth/babel-plugin-__coverage__/README.md

 Well, I wrote most of it in two nights and have only tested some basic stuffs.
 So speaking in terms of maturity, this one is very new.

 However, I tried using this in some bigger projects, such as [bemusic/bemuse](https://github.com/bemusic/bemuse) (which contains around 2400 statements).
-It works with only few problems which have been fixed, and now it works fine.
+It works, with only few problems (which have now been fixed), and now it works fine.

 ### How do I ignore branches/statements?